“If you kept changing the way people saw the world, you ended up changing the way you saw yourself.” ― Terry Pratchett, Going Postal

-Warehouse Zero is Lidor Wyssocky's virtual art space.
-Designed for displaying the stories weaved by Lidor - the stories hidden in walls and empty streets.
-Stories that are constantly changing, and which are never told the same way twice.
-Stories and dreams that are planted in the streets of the city, and grow inside of Lidor's head.
+I’ve built Warehouse Zero to be a virtual space for displaying the stories I collect and the dreams I capture.
+The stories and dreams that are planted in the streets of the city, and grow inside my head.